cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 :::{admonition} Skipping milestones
 :class: caution
-This milestone builds upon the implementation contributed by previous milestones, if you've skipped those previous milestones, ensure that:
+This milestone builds upon the implementation contributed by previous milestones, if you've skipped those previous milestones ensure that:

 - your development environment is set up appropriately, as demonstrated in *Milestone -1: Tools*
 - you have an appropriately set up PostgreSQL server running locally, with a database and user configured appropriately, as demonstrated in *Milestone 0: Hello world*